-The Therma-Probe 680 is a high performance, reliable metrology tool, enabling inline monitoring for the full range of implant and anneal applications at the 2Xnm/1Xnm design nodes.
-Continuing as the industry standard for implant and anneal metrology, the Therma-Probe 680 produces critical process information about implant dose and profile, implant and anneal uniformity and end-of-range damage.
+The Therma-Probe 680 is a high performance, reliable implant metrology tool, enabling inline dose monitoring for the full range of implant and anneal applications at the 2Xnm/1Xnm design nodes.
+Continuing as the industry standard for implant metrology and anneal metrology, the Therma-Probe 680 produces critical process information about implant dose and profile, implant and anneal uniformity and end-of-range damage.
 In addition, the Therma-Probe 680’s high-resolution micro-uniformity maps provide fingerprinting capability for implant and anneal process development.

 - New UV laser source provides metrology capability for the full range of energy/dose implant applications and for advanced anneal applications

 - High-resolution micro-uniformity map reveals previously unknown uniformity issues

 - A throughput increase of >20% over the previous-generation Therma-Probe 630XP enables higher sampling for tighter process control

 - Production-proven tool-to-tool matching enables production efficiency and facilitates fab-to-fab technology transfers